huangyongbobo/R4C/README.md

 ## Introduction
-This is the official repository of the paper entitled ***"Learning to Rank for Single- and Multilabel  Aerial Image Classification",*** which provides a PyTorch implementation of R4C.
+This is the official repository of the paper entitled ***"Learning to Rank for Multilabel Aerial Image Classification",*** which provides a PyTorch implementation of R4C.

 ## Usage